hpssjellis/jul2022-my-ml-robotics-teaching-lightning-talk-pecha-kucha/README.md

 #### 7
 # My Maker100
-**For the <a href="https://store-usa.arduino.cc/products/portenta-h7">Arduino PortentaH7</a> with the <a href="https://store-usa.arduino.cc/products/arduino-portenta-vision-shield-lora%C2%AE">LoRa Vision Shield</a> and <a href="https://www.seeedstudio.com/Seeeduino-XIAO-Pre-Soldered-p-4747.html">Seeedstudio XIAO </a>  Github of my course at <a href="https://github.com/hpssjellis/maker100">https://github.com/hpssjellis/maker100</a>**
+**For the $111. <a href="https://store-usa.arduino.cc/products/portenta-h7">Arduino PortentaH7</a> with the $68 <a href="https://store-usa.arduino.cc/products/arduino-portenta-vision-shield-lora%C2%AE">LoRa Vision Shield</a> and/or $7<a href="https://www.seeedstudio.com/Seeeduino-XIAO-Pre-Soldered-p-4747.html">Seeedstudio XIAO </a>  Github of my course at <a href="https://github.com/hpssjellis/maker100">https://github.com/hpssjellis/maker100</a>**

-**My main Robotics and Machine Learning course is called <a href="https://github.com/hpssjellis/maker100">Maker 100</a> and is fully on Github, with plans to make all parts available for individual equipment purchase and a fully online component for technologically capable teenagers to follow before going to University.**
+**My main Robotics and Machine Learning course is called <a href="https://github.com/hpssjellis/maker100">Maker 100</a> and is fully on Github, with plans to make all parts available for individual equipment purchase and a fully online component for technologically capable teenagers to complete before going to University.**

 **I believe that Machine Learning needs to be taught within an understanding of Robotic sensors (flex, touch, light...), actuators (DC motors, stepper, servo, LED's... ), communication (Ethernet, WiFI, BLE, LoRa) and PCB design ( best PCB video <a href="https://www.youtube.com/watch?v=gjPNYMRA0m8&list=PLbKMtvtYbdPMZfzGuVTdc0MWKrFvU4nsu&index=3">here</a>).
 The Maker100 course quickly touches on all these areas and leaves more advanced topics to the as yet not developed <a href="https://github.com/hpssjellis/maker101">Maker101</a> course.**